intel/afxdp-plugins-for-kubernetes/test/fuzz/cni/README.md

 # CNI Fuzz Test

-To start the CNI fuzz test run `./fuzz.sh`.
-Or run `make fuzzcni` from the root of the repo.
-`Ctrl + C` will stop the test from running.
+To start the CNI fuzz test run `./fuzz.sh`. `Ctrl + C` will stop the test from running.

 The `fuzz.sh` script will: